KaMatthes/birth_trend_Switzerland/README.md

   -
 ### `data` folder

-This folder contains the aggregated birth data and population numbers of total births and subgroups.
+This folder contains the aggregated birth data and the Swiss population figures for total births and subgroups.

 ### `output` folder

 This folder contains all outputs.